-Configuring the direct Eyes/GitHub integration
+Configuring direct Eyes/GitHub integration

-This article describes how to configure the legacy Eyes/GitHub integration (based on OAuth Authorization).
+This article describes how to configure the legacy Eyes/GitHub integration (based on OAuth authorization).
 This option is only available if it was previously configured by your organization before GitHub App based integration was available.
 The solution typically requires you to whitelist the Eyes server on the GitHub server, you can avoid this by using the GitHub App based Eyes integration.

 The GitHub App based Eyes integration with self hosted GitHub solution is described in the article Using the Applitools GitHub proxy service.
 The GitHub App based Eyes integration with GitHub cloud based solutions is described in Using Eyes with GitHub

-Eyes/GitHub Integration configuration procedure
+Eyes/GitHub integration configuration procedure

 You must have Eyes Team admin rights to configure the Eyes/GitHub integration.
 The configuration consists of the following steps: